Test your skills: Responsive web design and media queries

-This aim of this task is to get you working with responsive web design with a practical task.
-Everything you need to know to complete this task was covered in the guide to Media Queries, and the other layout lessons in this section.
+The aim of this skill test is to assess whether you understand how to use media queries and get you working with responsive web design with a practical task.
+Everything you need to know to complete this task is covered in the layout lessons in the CSS layout module.

 If you get stuck, then ask us for help — see the Assessment or further help section at the bottom of this page.

-Download the starting point.
-Open this in your browser and you will find a wireframed site which will load in a mobile device in a readable manner.
+Download the starting point for this task.
+Open the downloaded HTML file in your browser and you will find a wireframed site which will load in a mobile device in a readable manner.
 You can drag your window smaller or use the responsive design view in Firefox DevTools to view this as if on a phone.

 Your task is to create a desktop version of this layout which displays when there is enough screen width to accommodate it.
-You can see the layout you are aiming for in the screenshot below.
+Your final result should look like the image below:

 There are a number of ways that you could create the desktop layout, enjoy experimenting.
 You could also add a second breakpoint perhaps creating a layout that would work well on a tablet in portrait mode.